Loyola University Chicago

 file in progress - perennially

-The study questions in this file will be updated through the course of the semester from study questions used the last time this course was taught, with different emphases and a different arrangement of material.
-If the days are off, it's because the questions haven't yet been checked against the current progress and interests of the class.
+The study questions in this file will be updated through the course of the semester from study questions used the last time this course was taught, when it made a slightly different arrangement of the material.
+Dates and emphases will be updated to fit the current class.
 Not that the old questions aren't still worth thinking about, just that you should double-check again later.

 From today's class: For tonight's reading: